Texas SportRiders FAQs :

 Q: What type of riding do you do?

-A: We ride the more sporting type bikes so our normal riding is of a quick pace on backroads enjoying the scenery, curves, our bikes and developing our skills of riding.
-We look for interesting backroads to ride away from traffic and avoid the complications of city riding.
+A: Our rides are normally of a quick pace on back roads enjoying the scenery, curves, our bikes and developing our skills of riding.
+We look for interesting backloads to ride away from traffic and avoid the complications of city riding.
 Each person rides at their comfort pace and the group will stop at turning intersections to regroup if needed, it is never a problem doing that.
-On occasion we have what we call a 2-up ride where the ride is slower pace and many of us ride a touring bike or cruiser while bringing a passenger or a less skilled rider along.
-These have more rest stops and often will stop to eat and visit and have more social time.
+On occasion we have what we call a 2-up ride where the ride is a slower pace and many of us ride a touring bike or cruiser while bringing a passenger or a less skilled rider along.
+These have more rest stops and often we will stop to eat and visit and have more social time.

 Often we will arrange and conduct a road trip.
-We have taken trips to East Texas, the Texas Hill Country, Oklahoma, Arkansas and look to go to New Mexico and a few other locations.
+We have taken trips to East Texas, the Texas Hill Country, Oklahoma, Arkansas and New Mexico and a few other locations.
 The road trips are a blast and we plan to do more of these.
 Possibly to some major races and further locations.

 Q: Signals and communication.